simonlipson/machine_learning/README.md

 ```
 ### Visualizing the personalities with matplotlib

 For each of the four shows I created functions that plots each personality trait's percentile for each character.
 Watson's insights have several levels.
 The main one is what they call the big5.
-They also have insights into the needs of the person being analysed.
+They also have insights into the children of each of those traits.
 These are what I focused on for the visualization.

 Jupyter Notebooks allowed my to use Tab widgets to allow you to easily view all plots.
 I suggest downloading and opening the notebook yourself to see the plots in the widget.
 However see below screenshots of some of the plots.